-Erectile dysfunction is a condition that is quite common among millions of men across the globe.
-The prevalence of this health condition mostly increases with age.
-It refers to the state of being unable to achieve or maintain an erection that would be enough for sexual intercourse.
-Older people are more likely to have ED as part of the aging process and the natural occurrence of chronic diseases with age.
-The good news is that there are very many effective treatments for ED, and older persons can still lead normal and satisfactory sexual lives.
-In this paper, we examine those treatments that are most effective for erectile dysfunction in older adults.
+Erectile dysfunction affects millions of men worldwide.
+The risk of this illness usually increases with age.
+It is the failure to obtain or sustain an erection that is sufficient for sexual intercourse.
+More elders are at risk for ED due to ageing and the natural progression of chronic disease.
+Fortunately, there are very few successful treatments for ED and people over 65 can have normal and satisfying sexual lives.
+In this article, we examine the best treatments for erectile dysfunction in older adults.

 1. Oral Medications